Japanese Language Testing at Indiana University

 Frequently Asked Questions

-When can I take the Japanese Placement/Proficiency test?
+When and how can I take the placement test?

-I have another commitment during the scheduled test time.
+I have another commitment during the scheduled proficiency test time.
 Can I still take the test?

-- If you there is no way that you can attend the test at the scheduled time, and you can wait until the next semester, please plan to take the test during the next scheduled testing time.
-If there is an unusual circumstance and you must take the test sooner, you should contact Professor Keiko Kuriyama in East Asian Languages and Cultures to discuss an alternate test time.
+- If there is absolutely no way that you can attend the test at the scheduled time, please plan to take the test during the next scheduled testing time.
+If there is an unusual circumstance and you must take the test sooner, you should contact Professor Keiko Kuriyama in the department to discuss a possible alternative test time.

 What should I bring to the test?

 - You should bring a photo ID and a pencil.
-Dictionaries, textbooks, notes, etc, can NOT be used during your test.
+Dictionaries, books, notes, cell phones, tablets, computers, or any other aids CANNOT be used during your test.

 Do I have to register for the class that I test into?

-Will taking the test earn me course credit?
+Will taking the Placement or Proficiency test earn me course credit?

-- You should check with your academic advisor to make sure that taking test will fulfill your expected language requirements.
-In many cases, passing either the Placement/ Proficiency test at a level of the second semester of the second year or higher will mean that you have tested out of a language requirement.
+- You should check with your academic advisor to make sure that taking the test will fulfill your expected language requirements.
 In some cases, you can apply for special credit to get course credits for the classes that you tested out of.
 (See below.)